-Acorn [2] is parser written in JavaScript to parse JavaScript and it's related languages.
-Acorn focuses on plugin support in order to support extending and redefinition of how it's internal parser works.
-Acorn focuses on being a small and fast JavaScript parser, has it's own tree traversal library Acorn Walk.
-Babel is originally a fork of Acorn, while Babel has since had a full rewrite, Babel is still heavily based on Acorn and Acorn-jsx [6].
+Acorn [1] is parser written in JavaScript to parse JavaScript and it's related languages.
+Acorn focuses on plugin support in order to support extending and redefinition on how it's internal parser works. and has it's own tree traversal library Acorn Walk.
+Babel is originally a fork of Acorn, while Babel has since had a full rewrite.
+Acorn focuses heavily on supporting third party plugins, which Babel does not.
+However Acorn was not a good fit for this project, as Acorn only supports Stage 4 proposals, and support for proposals in the early stages is a requirement.